From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 Respect Clear Boundaries Between Layers

-- Keep the domain logic inside the domain layer.
+- Keep domain logic within the domain layer.

 - The application layer should only coordinate, not implement business rules.